elkhouryk/RS-TransCLIP/README.md

 * The class_changes.txt file inserts a space between combined class names.
 For example, the class name "railwaystation" becomes "railway station."
 This change is applied consistently across all datasets.
 * The WHURS19 dataset is already uploaded to the repository for reference.
-* AID dataset is being set up
+* AID dataset will be back up soon